 The explosive growth of generative artificial intelligence:

 Generative artificial intelligence burst onto the scene in 2022 and quickly took root in the business world (2023).
 Like computers, its development followed a dramatically accelerating timetable.
 This year (2024), we have witnessed the explosive growth of high-performance, open-source basic models.
-Notably, many models outperform even the most powerful closed-source models on various benchmarks, despite having fewer parameters.
+Many of them have already started outperforming even the most powerful closed-source models on various benchmarks, despite having fewer parameters.

 The rise of multimodal artificial intelligence: